hugaped/MBNMAdose/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Ensured that the URLs have trailing /
+* Ensured that the pubmed reference have correct URLs

 ## Test environments